The ASSC William James Prize for Contributions to the Study of Consciousness

 - An award of $1000(USD)

-- An invitation to present a plenary address at ASSC18, held in July 2014 in Brisbane, Australia (travel, accommodation, and registration paid by ASSC)
+- An invitation to present a plenary address at ASSC19, held in July 2015 in Paris, France (travel, accommodation, and registration paid by ASSC)

 - A lifetime membership in ASSC

-Nominations, including self nominations, should be sent to Steve Fleming at email@example.com (re: james prize).
+Nominations, including self nominations, should be sent to the Executive Director at email@example.com (re: james prize).
 The nomination letter should include a brief statement as to why the contribution is outstanding, and for co-authored publications, there should be a statement describing the nominee's role.
 To be considered, the contribution must be published or accepted for publication and be written in English.
 Electronic copies in PDF format of the contribution and the nominee's CV should be attached to the nomination letter.

 In case of potential conflict of interest stemming from a connection between an applicant and a member of the Prize Committee, that member of the committee will not participate in judging the application in question.